Harryyadav/slate/source/includes/library_problems.md

 {
     "results": [{
-        "description": "This is some example description.",
+        "text": "This is some example description.",
         "cwes": [359],
         "id": "P257",
         "title": "Privacy Violation",